HuangMinming/soci/README.md

 # SOCI API Description

+The project in this version is written in C/C++.

 ## Paillier.keygen()

 Taken as input a security parameter $\kappa$, this algorithm generates two strong prime numbers $p$, $q$ with $\kappa$ bits.
 Then, it compute $N = p\cdot q$, $\lambda=lcm(p-1,q-1)$, $\mu=\lambda^{-1}\mod N$ and $g= N+1$.
 It outputs the public key $pk=(g,N)$ and private key $sk=\lambda$.